David-G-L/minimal_mistakes_site/code/index.md

 ---
 layout: page
+title: Coding tools and resources
 share: false
 comments: false
 ---

-### Resources to convert Remote Sensing objects to Time Series
+### Convert remote sensing images to time series

 To perform time series and regression analysis, satellite imagery first needs to be transformed into a suitable format.
 I highlight next four different methods to convert satellite observation (typically in .HDF or .NetCDF format) to .csv, .Rda files.